trendscenter/coinstac/SETUP.md

 * If you notice repeated `TypeError`s related to COINSTAC internal methods, the COINSTAC internals maybe be unlinked.
 Run `npm run build` to re-link them.
 * If you're trying to test simulator code, the mqtt service must be shut down, as simulator packages its own.

+## Configuration

+* Create a new file at `coinstac/packages/coinstac-ui/config/local.json` and copy into it the contents of `coinstac/packages/coinstac-ui/config/local-example.json`
+* Create a new file at `/coinstac-server/config/local.json` and copy into it the contents of `/coinstac-server/config/default.json`

 ## Additional Suggested Software